lucadelu/pyModis/docs/source/scripts/modis_download.rst

 modis_download.py
 ------------------
-**modis_download.py** is a script to download MODIS data from NASA FTP servers.
+**modis_download.py** downloads MODIS data from NASA FTP servers.
 It can download large amounts of data and it can be profitably used with cron jobs to receive data with a fixed delay of time.

 Usage
 ^^^^^